kenohori/my-website/_posts/2017-01-10-methodological-problems-using-mexico-city's-pollution-data.md

 As another bad example, consider the maps shown in SIMAT's website.
 Apparently, my home borough of Coyoacán (circled in red) is cleaner than the surrounding area, right?
 In reality, the monitoring stations in the borough do not measure PM10, which is the main pollutant in these cold winter days.
-This is doubly misleading in the borough/municipality view shown in the right where (again) boroughs/municipalities with fewer stations and measuring fewer pollutants are generally shown as cleaner.
+This is doubly misleading in the borough/municipality view shown on the right where (again) boroughs/municipalities with fewer stations and measuring fewer pollutants are generally shown as cleaner.

-Perhaps I'll end up creating my own real-time pollution map someday...
+Perhaps I'll end up creating my own real-time pollution map someday.
+That would be a nice small project.

 ## Appendix: getting the data